-The sail loft is very much back to normal working.
-On-the water activity was understandably frustrated in recent times and we had to pause some of the exciting development work under way at Batt Sails.
+The sail loft is very much back to normal working with some of the exciting development work under way at Batt Sails.

 Check out these examples of our continual R&D involvement.

 An exciting project.
-Just before sailing was restricted at the start of the European season we grabbed a chance to see the all-new Batt Sails 420 spinnaker put through its paces at a Warsash Sailing Club training weekend.
+At the start of the European season we grabbed a chance to see the all-new Batt Sails 420 spinnaker put through its paces at a Warsash Sailing Club training weekend.
 All the signs are really good, with valuable feedback from the session and regular use since then.
-A second prototype is in Santa Cruz for more proving with the US team.
-What a shame the World Championships in Italy had to be cancelled at the last minute.
+A second prototype went to Santa Cruz for more proving with the US team.

 The El Toro class is not well-known in Europe.
 It is a mainstay of youth sailing in many regions of the United States and almost identical to Australia’s ubiquitous Sabot.
 Here is Kyra Phelan testing the latest ‘Batt’ sail for the El Toro in Santa Cruz.